romuloctba/simple-react-ts-starter/README.md

-## Simple React Ts Starter <small>by RcDev</small>
+## Simple React Ts Starter

-I use this repo as base for simple static-file ReactJs projects, usualy SPA's, without routing.
+I use this repo as base for simple static-file ReactJs projects, usually SPA's, without routing.

 ---